Matthijnssenslab/ViPER/README.md

    -k | --spades-k-mer		List of k-mer sizes for SPAdes (must be odd and less than 128). (default: 21,33,55,77) --triple-assembly		Will perform three denovo assemblies with metaspades on the full reads, a 10% and 1% subset of the reads.
    				All assembled scaffolds will be concatenated and clustered together to remove redundancy (see also --cluster-cover/identity).
-   --cluster-cover		% of the sequence that should be covered during clustering. (default: 99) --cluster-identity		% of ANI for clustering scaffolds. (default: 99) --memory-limit		Memory to be reserved for SPAdes assembly in GB. (default: 250)
+   --cluster-cover		% of the shortest sequence that should be covered during clustering. (default: 99) --cluster-identity		% of ANI for clustering scaffolds. (default: 99) --memory-limit		Memory to be reserved for SPAdes assembly in GB. (default: 250)